 The advantage for you if you take up the 30% ruling under the optional model is that a reduction of the pensionable earnings is not required.
 You accrue pension over the salary that would be applicable to you without applying the 30% ruling.

 To be eligible for the 30% ruling you need to meet several conditions.
-Moreover, making use of the 30% ruling will have consequenses for other employment conditions and your entitlement to social security.
+Moreover, making use of the 30% ruling will have consequenses for other employment conditions, the amount of any transitional compensation and your entitlement to social security.

 Click here to start the application process for the 30 % ruling.

-Once you have stated your request to start the application process, your access to the Optional Model Employment Conditions 2017 (simulation model) is blocked.
+Once you have stated your request to start the application process, your access to the Optional Model for Employment Conditions 2018 (simulation model) is blocked.

-If in your situation the Tax Administration does not agree with application of the 30% ruling, you still get access to the option model up to and including 30 September 2017.
+If in your situation the Tax Administration does not agree with application of the 30% ruling, you still get access to the Option Model up to and including 30 September of the current calendar year.

 These so-called “extraterritorial costs” consist of, among other things: